Free playbook Scenario planning for SaaS companies

 Pre-money valuation = Price per share × Pre-investment fully diluted shares outstanding

 This method uses the share price investors agree to pay and your total share count before the investment.
-It comes in handy if you’re haggling over share price.
+It comes in handy when you’re negotiating share price directly (some investors lead with price per share rather than overall valuation).

 Or work backwards from ownership: